-Not being able to lift our arm because of shoulder pain is actually a very common problem.
-Some of you simply woke up and couldn’t move your shoulder.
+Not being able to lift our arms because of shoulder pain is a prevalent problem.
+Some of you woke up and couldn’t move your shoulder.
 Some of you may have had an injury yesterday and now find it hard to lift or move your shoulder.
-There are many common reasons for this.
-We are going to walk through five of the most common reasons why you can’t lift or move your shoulder.
+There are many possible reasons why you cannot raise your arm or move your shoulder.
+We will walk through five of the most common reasons you can’t lift or move your shoulder.

 Shoulder pain can be one of the more annoying and painful conditions.
-For many of you, you simply woke one morning and your shoulder hurts.
-Often that pain in on the top of the shoulder or the side of the shoulder.
+For many of you, you woke one morning, and your shoulder hurts.
+Often that pain is on the top of the shoulder, or the pain is on the side of the shoulder.

-Most patients do not recall a change in their workouts or a more aggressive exercise regimen.
-In most instances, you are 40-60 years old, and this might be your dominant or your non-dominant arm.
+Most patients do not recall an injury, fall, or a change in their workouts to a more aggressive exercise regimen.
+Some might have had spring or fall projects around the house that made you use the shoulder more than usual.
+In most instances, you are 40-70 years old, and this might be your dominant or your non-dominant arm.

-The first is pain.
-A painful rotator cuff or bursa will make it very challenging to lift your arm because it hurts so much.
-This is also the reason why you may have severe shoulder pain why trying to sleep.
+- The first reason why you have difficulty lifting your arm is pain.
+Not all shoulder pain implies that something is torn.
+A painful rotator cuff due to tendonitis or bursitis will make it very challenging to lift your arm because it hurts too much.
+There are many possible reasons why that inflammation is present, and we will go into more depth on each down below.
+Inflammation is also the reason why you may have severe shoulder pain why trying to sleep.

-The second reason is that you injured something.
-If you had a severe fall or injury then you may have torn a tendon.
-If the tendon tears are large enough that will cause significant weakness of the shoulder.
+- The second reason you may have trouble moving your shoulder is that you injured or tore something.
+If you had a recent severe fall or injury, then you may have torn a tendon.
+If the tendon tears are large enough, that will cause significant weakness of the shoulder.

-The third reason is neurological.
-Parsonage-Turner Syndrome is a rare cause of shoulder pain and weakness.
-We are not sure what causes it, but if often follows a viral illness.
-It starts off with very severe pain, but no loss of motion or weakness.
+- The third reason is neurological.
+Parsonage-Turner Syndrome (brachial neuritis) is a rare cause of shoulder pain and weakness.
+We are not sure what causes it, but it often follows a viral illness.
+It starts with very severe pain but no loss of motion or weakness.
 Within a few weeks of onset, you will notice significant weakness around the shoulder.
 That weakness can be so severe that you have difficulty lifting the arm.
+Some patients with painful shoulder motion have an issue with their necks.
+Neck issues such as arthritis and pinched nerves can manifest as shoulder pain and weakness.

 - Pain on top of the shoulder